ramblingbarney/refactored-invention/README.md

   * Example acceptance criteria:
     * Warning message is shown asking user to enable cookies

+* As a user I want to see a list of all players with scores from left to right using a different colour.
+  * Example acceptance criteria:
+    *  Each player that has created a login will be shown
+    *  Each player that has completed a song with a sore will have it listed below their name when you click 'View Scores'

 ### Leaderboard Page User Stories

 * As a user I want to see a list of all players with scores from left to right using a different colour.
   * Example acceptance criteria:
-    *  Each player that has created a login and scored at least one point will be shown
+    *  Each player that has created a login will be shown
     *  Each player that has completed a song with a sore will have it listed below their name when you click 'View Scores'

 * As a user I want to see a warning message on the page if cookies are disabled in the browser
   * Example acceptance criteria:
     * Warning message is shown asking user to enable cookies

 ### All Players User Stories

 * As a user I want to see a warning message on the page if cookies are disabled in the browser
   * Example acceptance criteria:
     * Warning message is shown asking user to enable cookies

+* As a user I want to see a list of all players with scores from left to right using a different colour who are currently logged in.
+  * Example acceptance criteria:
+    *  Each player that is logged in will be shown
+    *  Each player that has completed a song with a sore will have it listed below their name when you click 'View Scores'

 ## Manual Testing